bellman123/2024-MLB-Framing/README.md

 Runs saved is estimated for each catcher during the 2024 season through their impacts on receiving pitches

 PDF article details findings and analysis

+Underlying data obtained from MLB Statcast and pulled using Bill Petti's baseballr package.